ReadAlongs/Studio-Web-archived/README.md

+# MOVED

+This repo has been moved to a sub-package of https://github.com/ReadAlongs/Web-Component.

+Please do not submit contributions here anymore!

+Please do not use this version anymore!

 # ReadAlong-Studio Web

 :construction: :construction: This project is moving to a monorepo, please don't do development on this repo.
 Instead, please go to https://github.com/ReadAlongs/Web-Component :construction: :construction: